James Garner has died. (July 20, 2014)

 Fans of racing history are delighted that James Garner’s “The Racing Scene” film is now available for sale on DVD.
 We just received our copy and enjoyed it immensely!
-We ordered it from Bonanza.com and had it three days later.
+We ordered it from Bonanza.com for $11.99 and had it three days later.
 A little background on this documentary.
+UPDATE 5/20/18 You can now watch The Racing Scene instantly on Amazon here!

 The film begins with Jim Garner and Scooter Patrick competing in the 1968 Baja 1000 in their Vic Hickey-built Ford Bronco but quickly shifts focus to Garner as owner of the American International Racing (AIR) team.
 The concept was developed by documentary film and motorsports writer William Edgar who had previously worked with ABC Sports director Andy Sidaris for a TV special about Craig Breedlove, the first man to reach 400 mph, 500 mph and 600 mph.
 According to Edgar, “We set out to make our auto racing version of The Endless Summer.”
 Viewing Hollywood’s efforts at race movies as disappointments, the team’s goal was to “make racing on the screen really racing.”
 Along with producer Barry Scholerand fellow racing aficionado James Garner, the team began work in early 1969.